WildernessLabs/VSCode_Meadow_Extension/README.md

 ### .NET Version

-You may need to add a `global.json` file to your project's directory to tell it to use .NET 5.0:
+You may need to add a `global.json` file to your project's directory to tell it to use .NET 6.0:

 ```
-{
 "sdk": {
-    "version": "5.0.401"
+		"version": "6.0.101",
-  }
+		"allowPrerelease": false,
+		"rollForward": "latestMinor"
 	}
 ```

 ### Example launch.json